 - wave sequencing – linear combinations of several small segments to create a new sound

-- vector synthesis – technique for fading between any number of different sound sources
+- vector synthesis – a technique for fading between any number of different sound sources

 - physical modeling – mathematical equations of acoustic characteristics of sound